Dogs love peanut butter, there's no question about that!

-When you want an alternative to peanut butter, fruits and veggies, CBD dog treats are a fantastic option.
-They come in some fantastic flavors, and even a softer hemp treat option for dogs who may have trouble with crunchy treats.
+When you want an alternative to peanut butter, fruits, and veggies, CBD dog treats are a fantastic option.
+They come in some fantastic flavors, and even softer hemp treat option for dogs who may have trouble with crunchy treats.

 Peanut Butter For Dogs: The Bottom Line

 While there are things to watch out for in store-bought varieties of peanut butter out there, it's also worth keeping in mind that peanut butter is good for dogs, as long as it is made in a dog-friendly way.
 In addition, many find it to be quite easy to make their own and add in other healthy ingredients that their dog will love!

 Sources:Xylitol Toxicity in Dogs